lazada-ios/objective-c-style-guide/README.md

 # Lazada Objective-C Style Guide

 This style guide outlines the coding conventions of the iOS teams at Lazada.
 This code style is based on code style by NYTimes iOS team.
-Thanks to all of [our contributors](https://github.com/NYTimes/objective-c-style-guide/contributors).
+Thanks to all of [contributors](https://github.com/NYTimes/objective-c-style-guide/contributors).

 ## Introduction